-The Connecticut Digital Archive (CTDA) is a collaborative effort of the Archives & Special Collections at the University of Connecticut Library and the Connecticut State Library.
-The CTDA is dedicated to maintaining and preserving a wide-range of digital resources that are made available to scholars, students and the general public.
+The CTDA is dedicated to maintaining and preserving a wide range of digital resources that are made available to scholars, students and the general public.
 The CTDA has been operation since Fall 2013, providing preservation digital repository services for memory institutions and state agencies in the State of Connecticut.
+In 2020, the CTDA implemented CTDA Pro, a service aimed specifically at content commonly maintained by academic and research libraries.